dktr0/estuary/client/src/Estuary/Languages/CineCer0/REFERENCE.md

 # Cinecer0 Reference

-The CineCer0 mini-language (pronounced “sin–ay–ser-oh”) language allows video files to b e projected temporally and geometrically, targeting similar functionality to that of [CineVivo](https://github.com/essteban/CineVivo), again with an economical Haskell-like notation.
-Additional functions that enable the audio of the video and add text on top of the video (or without any relationship with the video) have been implemented.
+The CineCer0 mini-language (pronounced “sin–ay–ser-oh”) language allows video files to be projected temporally and geometrically, targeting similar functionality to that of [CineVivo](https://github.com/essteban/CineVivo), again with an economical Haskell-like notation.
+Additional functions that enable the audio of the video and allow the player to add text on top of the video (or without any relationship with the video) have been implemented.

 ## Playing Videos